smartcontracts/simple-optimism-node/README.md

 docker compose up -d --build
 ```

-Will start the node in a detatched shell (`-d`), meaning the node will continue to run in the background.
+Will start the node in a detached shell (`-d`), meaning the node will continue to run in the background.
 We recommended to add `--build` to make sure that latest changes are being applied.

 ### View logs